Automorphy of mod 2 Galois representations associated to the quintic Dwork family and reciprocity of some quintic trinomials: Introduction

 In \cite{TY}, we will study automorphy of 2-adic Galois representations of rank four with the residual image $A_5$ by using idea of \cite{T1} and \cite{KT}.

 \textbf{Acknowledgment.} This work started when the second author discussed with the first author about the quintic Dwork family.
 We thank the Tohoku university for making this opportunity and incredible hospitality.
+The second author would like to thank Gabor Wiese for helpful comments.

 Let us fix some notation for the smooth group scheme $\mathrm{GSp}_4=\mathrm{GSp}_J$ over $\Z$ which is defined as the symplectic similitude group in $\mathrm{GL}_4$ associated to $J= ,\ s= $.
 Explicitly,